-Enjoy a short brisk walk along Second Ponds Creek with your kids and dogs or just hop on your bike for an easy ride through remnant woodland past the scenic pond.
+Enjoy a short brisk walk along Second Ponds Creek with your kids and dogs, or hop on your bike for an easy ride through remnant woodland past the scenic pond.

-There is plenty of shade along this walk, so it’s a good one for a sunny day.
+There's plenty of shade along this mostly flat walking track, so it’s a good one for a sunny day.
 Be sure to look and listen out for the birds along the way.
 You’re sure to feel energised after a little dose of nature.
-While it's Grade 5 for not having directional signage, you'll still find this an easy walk for the family.

-The walk starts from the picnic area, why not take a walk before your picnic to work up a hunger?
+The walk starts from Rouse Hill picnic area and playground.
+Why not take a walk before your picnic to work up a hunger?